Program

 -

-90% of participants felt the program addressed specific challenges and concerns that are common among BiPOC athletes.
+90% of participants felt the program addressed specific challenges and concerns that are common among Black and allied youth.

 -

-90% felt participation in the program helped them develop a better understanding of mental health and its importance as a BiPOC athlete.
+90% felt participation in the program helped them develop a better understanding of values and its importance as a driving factor in making habits forming decisions.

-“Participation in group-related sports programs serves as a source to support child and adolescent mental health by decreasing mental health difficulties.”
+“Participation in group-related youth development programs serves as a source to support child and adolescent mental health by decreasing mental health difficulties.”

 (Hoffmann et al., 2022).